Code-Institute-Submissions/stream1-project-1/README.md

 7. Make changes to the code and if you think it belongs there then just submit a pull request.

 ## Testing
 - google chrome developer tools
 - cross browser / platform testing.

 ## Credits
-- modified Codrops cl-effect-18 [Link Hover Effect](https://tympanus.net/Development/CreativeLinkEffects/#cl-effect-18) navigation link effects.
+- modified Codrops cl-effect-18 [Link Hover Effect](https://tympanus.net/Development/CreativeLinkEffects/#cl-effect-18) navigation link effects